Obstructive Sleep Apnoea is a condition that affects breathing during sleep. How serious is it and how can it be treated?

 Losing weight is definitely useful.
-Sleep apnea frequency decreases with significant weight loss and physical exercise.
+Sleep apnoea frequency decreases with significant weight loss and physical exercise.
 Do avoid alcohol and sleeping pills too.
 Sometimes changing the sleeping posture also helps.
 One of my patients got his OSA ”˜cured’ by always sleeping on one side.

 Doctors may also prescribe the use of Continuous Positive Airway Pressure machines or oral appliances to open the airway during sleep.
 Surgery is rarely indicated.